ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::

-### avalanche-CLI
+### Avalanche-CLI

-If not yet installed, install `avalanche-CLI` following the tutorial at [avalanche-CLI installation](create-a-local-subnet.md#installation)
+If not yet installed, install `Avalanche-CLI` following the tutorial at [Avalanche-CLI installation](create-a-local-subnet.md#installation)

 ### Private Key

-All commands which require a transaction require a private key accessible to the tool.
+All commands which issue a transaction require a private key loaded into the tool.
-`avalanche-CLI` supports the following key operations:
+`Avalanche-CLI` supports the following key operations:

 - create
 - delete